Royals vs. White Sox Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- The White Sox will send Lucas Giolito (1-2) to the mound for his eighth start this season.
+- Lance Lynn (1-4) will take to the mound for the White Sox and make his eighth start of the season.

+- He has earned a quality start one time in seven starts this season.

+- Lynn will look to finish five or more innings for the sixth start in a row.

 |Opponent